 While work-related stress isn't new, employee burnout resulting from chronic stress is on the rise.
 In fact, the World Health Organization declared burnout to be an occupational phenomenon in 2019 due to its increased prevalence in the workplace.
 Heavy workloads, increased pressure in the workplace, and tight deadlines are all common contributors to employee burnout, and they are amongst the most commonly cited reasons why employees have chosen to quit their jobs during the great resignation.
 Unfortunately, employee burnout can have wider-reaching consequences for a business than causing high turnover rates.According to the American Institute of Stress, job stress costs U.S. companies over $300 billion annually due to accidents, absenteeism, and diminished productivity in addition to other factors resulting from employee burnout.
-This makes it important that business owners, CEOs, and managers know the causes and signs of employee burnout, as well as the steps that they can take to reduce burnout, as being proactive, can help to reduce the costly effects that burnout can have on your company.
+This makes it important that business owners, CEOs, HR teams, and managers know the causes and signs of employee burnout, as well as the steps that they can take to reduce burnout, as being proactive, can help to reduce the costly effects that burnout can have on your company.
 Keep reading for more information on what causes burnout and the steps that you can take to combat its effects in the workplace.

 What Causes Burnout?